 Global E&C’s director of projects Derek Thomson said the company was “delighted” to be supporting producer Ping, which will use the FPSO (pictured below, courtesy Global E&C) to develop the Avalon field in the central North Sea.

-Ping also signed an agreement early August with Caerulean Winds for an offshore wind-generated power supply for the project.
+Ping also signed an agreement in early August with Caerulean Winds for an offshore wind-generated power supply for the project.

 Global E&C said its experience in the engineering, procurement and construction arena and its unique offering to support the oil and gas industry in energy transition put it in a strong position to execute the project.